microsoft/TypeScript/doc/spec.md

 ### <a name="3.2.4"/>3.2.4 The Symbol Type

-The Symbol primitive type corresponds to the similarly named JavaScript primitive type and represents unique keys that may be used as identifiers for object properties.
+The Symbol primitive type corresponds to the similarly named JavaScript primitive type and represents unique tokens that may be used as keys for object properties.

 The `symbol` keyword references the Symbol primitive type.
 Symbol values are obtained using the global object 'Symbol' which has a number of methods and properties and can be invoked as a function.
 In particular, the global object 'Symbol' defines a number of well-known symbols ([2.2.3](#2.2.3)) that can be used in a manner similar to identifiers.
 Note that the 'Symbol' object is available only in ECMAScript 6 environments.